Attachment theory can improve your life!

-You did not do anything wrong, and you have no responsibility for the “default relationship pattern” your brain established as the best for you based on what happened in your past.
+You did nothing wrong, and you have no responsibility for the “default relationship pattern” your brain established as the best for you based on what happened in your past.

-After all, we may haven’t grown up in environments that sculpted our brains in ways conducive to healthy relationships.
+After all, many of us didn’t grow up in an environment that sculpted our brains in ways conducive to healthy relationships.

 However, we can change our brains and our relationships for the better!

-By understanding our attachment style and using the appropriate strategies to change our attachment style, we can find the joy of authentic connection.
+By understanding our attachment style and using the appropriate strategies to change it, we can find the joy of authentic connection.

 I want to summarize “attachment theory” (from my review of the scientific literature and personal experiences).

-I hope my review will spark your interest in further exploring how the most widely-accepted theory of development may help you improve your personal life experience.
+I hope my review will spark your interest in further exploring how the most widely accepted theory of human development can help you improve your personal life experience.

 History of attachment theory

-John Bowlby (1907-1990) was a British psychologist, psychiatrist, and psychoanalyst, who was passionate about connecting the dots of how the environment affects a child’s development and impacts their life.
-Bowlby spearheaded the revolutionary research that clearly shows the critical importance for our wellbeing and happiness of the bonds we form with a few special people in our life.
+John Bowlby (1907-1990) was a British psychologist, psychiatrist, and psychoanalyst passionate about connecting the dots of how the environment affects a child’s development and impacts their life.
+Bowlby spearheaded the revolutionary research that clearly shows the critical importance of the bonds we form with a few special people for our well-being and happiness.
 Bowlby first became interested in how a child’s internalized environment affected their development when he worked at a school with maladapted and delinquent children.

 John Bowlby highlighted the hardwired need of human beings to form and maintain strong emotional bonds with significant others.
 He initiated the research that six decades later provided ample proof that the quality of the early bonds we form with our primary caregivers impacts every aspect of our human experience.

-Suppose you’re seeking ways to improve your relationships, your wellbeing, and your happiness.
+Suppose you seek ways to improve your relationships, well-being, and happiness.